 Check if the power outlets are working correctly.
 You can do this by using the charger on a different outlet (preferably on a different wall or in a different room) or charging a different device from the same power outlet.

-If the circuit breaker tripped, you could solve the problem with a quick reset.
+You could solve the problem with a quick reset if the circuit breaker tripped.
 The same logic applies to a tripped main breaker panel.